lupamo3/flinch-ml-transactions/etl-solution-for-fraud-detection.md

 # ETL Solution Design for a Large Financial Institution

 ## Overview
+I have designed a solution that is built on AWS to mock my previous ETL experience on AWS, to ensure end to end consistency, There are a few additions including using Terraform to manage the different services etc that i haven't included.
 This solution is designed to integrate multiple rapidly growing SQL databases that contain transactional data.
 The goal is to analyze historic customer spending patterns, develop a fraud prediction model, and extract market insights on spending trends.
 The design is tailored for a large bank, ensuring scalability, maintainability, and efficiency.
+FOcus is 0n both the streaming and batched data, as batched data can be hourly, weekly, daily or even monthly data and continuous streaming data

 ---